connectgb/CGB-Core/README.md

 Join the discord to get a feel for the bot in action!
 [link to the discord][discordlink] this link is a temparty link there for you will be kick out of server where you disconnect. if you want to join the effort please send me a message

-If you want the bot on your server go [HERE](). you will need to varify your server with an Api key on the website
+If you want the bot on your server go [HERE]().
+You will need to varify your server later on with an Api key which you can get on the website

 ---
 ## Trello Board